TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Introduction

-Figure~\ref{fig:into-fig} illustrates SPAD detecting hallucinations on a Llama2-7b response~\cite{llama2}.
-As shown in Figure~\ref{fig:intro-fig-a}, the pipeline attribute token probabilities to seven sources.
-These scores are then aggregated by POS tags and input into the classifier.
-The visualization in Step 3 highlights that the detection verdict is driven by specific syntax-source anomalies rather than generic signals.
-Figure~\ref{fig:intro-fig-b} further validates this design by analyzing the feature importance of the trained classifier.
-The SHAP summary plot reveals that the most discriminative features are specific combinations of source and syntax.
-For instance, high \texttt{RAG} attribution on \texttt{NOUNS} correlates with factualness, while high \texttt{LayerNorm} attribution on \texttt{NUM} signals hallucination.
-This validates the necessity of syntax-aware source attribution.
-Our main contributions are: \begin{enumerate} \item We propose SPAD, a novel framework that mathematically attributes each token's probability to seven distinct information sources.
+Our main contributions are: \begin{enumerate} \item We propose TPA, a novel framework that mathematically attributes each token's probability to seven distinct attribution sources.
 This provides a comprehensive mechanistic view of the token generation process. \item We introduce a syntax-aware aggregation mechanism.
-By quantifying how information sources drive distinct parts of speech, this approach enables the detector to pinpoint anomalies in specific entities while ignoring benign grammatical patterns. \item Extensive experiments demonstrate that SPAD achieves state-of-the-art performance.
+By quantifying how attribution sources drive distinct parts of speech, this approach enables the detector to pinpoint anomalies in specific entities while ignoring benign grammatical patterns. \item Extensive experiments demonstrate that TPA achieves state-of-the-art performance.
 Our framework also offers transparent interpretability, automatically uncovering novel mechanistic signatures, such as anomalous LayerNorm contributions, that extend beyond the traditional FFN-RAG binary conflict. \end{enumerate}